Navigating towards a secure and sustainable future

 Ylva Rylander

-Ylva Rylander is a Communications Officer at SEI.
-As a core member of SEI’s communications team and previous Press Officer of SEI, Ylva writes and edits press releases, develops communication plans and creates news stories.
-With 15 years of experience in public relations, awareness raising and external communication, she also provides strategic advice to SEI and Mistra Geopolitics researchers to help them maximize the impact of their research.
+Ylva Rylander is the press contact for Mistra Geopolitics.
+Ylva is a Communications and Impact Officer at Stockholm Environment Institute (SEI).
+As a core member of SEI’s communications team and previous Press Officer of SEI, Ylva writes and edits press releases and creates news stories.
+With over 15 years of experience in public relations, awareness raising and external communication, she also provides strategic advice to SEI and Mistra Geopolitics researchers to help them maximize the impact of their research.

 Telephone:+4673 150 33 84